-With us moving more towards a cashless society it can be harder to keep track of your spending, in order to know how much money you have spent and have left, make sure you check your bank balance on regular basis.
+In order to know how much money you have spent and have left, make sure you check your bank balance on regular basis.

 Moving to a more digital era (cashless) makes it easier to manage your money.
-Most banks have apps available that provide you with transaction info including checking your a balance whenever you want from a mobile device.
+Most banks have apps available that provide you with transaction info including checking your balance whenever you want from a mobile device.
 Also most banks now offer a text notification service if your account balance falls below a certain amount of credit.